HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Detailed Method Description

 \subsubsection{TOC-Based PageParser}

-This approach extracts section titles, logical pages, and hierarchy levels directly from the TOC metadata of the textbook PDF files.
-However, TOC entries often differ slightly from full-text headings due to typographical inconsistencies, formatting variations, or Optical Character Recognition (OCR) artifacts.
-Our method accounts for these discrepancies using multiple matching strategies (detailed in Section \ref{sec:boundaries}).
-While we know about results on more shallow hierarchical data \cite{hazem2020hierarchical,gao2009analysis}, we test how simple, yet effective methods work on more than three levels, if the TOC metadata contains that information.
+This approach extracts section titles, logical pages, and hierarchy levels directly from the TOC metadata of the book PDF files.
+TOC entries often differ slightly from full-text headings due to typographical inconsistencies, formatting variations, or Optical Character Recognition (OCR) artifacts.
+Our method accounts for these discrepancies using multiple matching strategies during heading-to-text alignment (detailed in App.~\ref{sec:boundaries}).
+When the TOC metadata is complete and accurate, this approach yields a faithful deep hierarchy without requiring learned or resource-intensive LLM-based heading detection.